 Everyone has a personal RRSP deduction limit which you can find on the notice of assessment that the government sends to you after your file your taxes.
 You must have an income to create RRSP room and the calculation is as follows:

-The lesser of 18% of the earned income you reported on your tax return in the previous year up to a maximum of $26,500.
+The lesser of 18% of the earned income you reported on your tax return in the previous year up to a maximum that is set each year (see the table below).

 You can also use any contribution room carried forward from previous years.
-If you have a retirement beneficent from your employer such as a pension plan your maximum of $26,500 will be reduced by a "pension adjustment" that is reported to you on your notice of assessment.
+If you have a retirement beneficent from your employer such as a pension plan your maximum for the year will be reduced by a "pension adjustment" that is reported to you on your notice of assessment.

 Maximum RRSP contribution limits for previous years were: